DarkGhostHunter/Larapass/README.md

 ];
 ```

-You can activate _userless_ login, also known as one-touch login or typless login.
+You can activate _userless_ login, also known as one-touch login or typless login, for devices when they're being registered.
 You should change this to `preferred` in that case, since not all devices support the feature.

 If this is activated (not `null` or `discouraged`), login verification will be mandatory.

+> This doesn't affect the login procedure, only the attestation (registration).

 ### Password Fallback